LadyForest/flink-table-store-101/real-time-update/README.md

 ```bash
 docker-compose build --no-cache && docker-compose up -d --force-recreate
 ```
 This will invoke the Docker to first build a customized MySQL image which is initialized by TPC-H toolkit with 59 million records.
-The build phase process takes abount to 1-2 minitues (it depends).
-After the build phase, the container is started with `tpch_s10` as database name，and `lineitem` as table name，and use `LOAD DATA INFILE` to load the data.
-You can use `docker ps` to find the container id, and then use `docker logs ${container-id}` to track the loading progress, it takes about 15 minutes to finish the loading.
+The build phase  takes abount to 1-2 minitues (it depends).
+After the build phase, the MySQL container is initialized with `tpch_s10` as database name，and `lineitem` as table name，and use `LOAD DATA INFILE` to load the data.
+You can use `docker ps` to find the container id, and then use `docker logs -f ${container-id}` to track the loading progress.
+It takes about 15 minutes to finish the loading.
 ![load-data-log](../pictures/load-data-log.png)